 Aims & learning outcomes

-To disseminate neuroimaging knowledge, skills & understanding, in order to enable effective & efficient use of neuroimaging in research.
+To disseminate neuroimaging knowledge, skills and understanding, in order to enable effective and efficient neuroimaging in research, clinically and in industry.

 Aims of our flexible, intermittent, part-time, online distance learning (OLDL) programme: